mushanshitiancai/vscode-paste-image/README.md

     Default value is `Y-MM-DD-HH-mm-ss`.

-    Note that characters can be escaped in the format string by wrapping them in sqaure brackets such as `[image-]Y-MM-DD-HH-mm-ss`.
+    Note that characters can be escaped in the format string by wrapping them in square brackets such as `[image-]Y-MM-DD-HH-mm-ss`.

 - `pasteImage.path`